-With regard to the target picture, Geller did draw the trident from the target picture, but he did not draw the man who was holding it.
-From this it seems clear that Geller does not simply copy lines from the target picture, but rather he apparently performs some mental processing before drawing them.
+With regard to the pictures, Geller did draw the trident from the target picture, but he did not draw the man who was holding it.
+From this it seems clear that Geller does not simply copy lines from the target picture, but rather he does perform some mental processing on them before drawing them himself.
+Fig. 6-9.

 The second target picture was drawn by an experimenter while he was inside the shielded room with Geller outside the room with another experimenter.
-In this case the target (Fig.1.
-11) was a representation of the solar system.
-His immmediate verbal reaction before drawing was one of "space".
-Geller's drawn response to the target while outside the room (Fig.1.
-12) coincides well with the target drawing.
-The block in the center of Geller's picture, according to his statement, was his afterthought suggested by the movie 2001 and was drawn as an addition just before comparing target with response.
+In this case the target was a representation of the solar system, drawn without the orbit lines.
+His immediate verbal reaction before drawing was one of "space".
+Fig. 10 and 11.
+Geller's drawn response to the target while outside the room also omits the conventional orbit lines and appears to have many similarities to the target drawing.
+The block in the center of Geller's picture, according to his statement, was his afterthought suggested by the movie 2001 and was drawn an an addition just before comparing target with response.